johseongeon/ChatApp/README.md

 ---

-# Run Server Using Docker Compose
+# Run Servers Using Docker Compose

-If docker is installed, you can use docker-compose to run server
+You can use docker-compose to run all servers and mongoDB

 ``` docker-compose.yml
 version: '3.8'